 - Rear-loading hopper with a lifting mechanism for bins

-- Smooth, cylindrical or rectangular body design
+- Smooth, cylindrical, or rectangular body design

-- Compaction mechanism concealed inside the body
+- The compaction mechanism is concealed inside the body

 Compactor Truck Working Principle